kait-kat/Take-some-notes/README.md

 ## User Story

+AS A person who likes to not forget things
+I WANT a note taking application
+SO THAT I can easily and quickly jot down a note I can save for future use

 ## Installation

 To install all the required dependencies just run ```npm install``` in your main directory, the package.json should have everything you need.